Comparison of random field discretizations for high-resolution Bayesian parameter identification in finite element elasticity: Introduction

 The KL approach is based on global (eigen)functions of the random field covariance operator as a basis for the field.
 To contrast this, the two other methods under study are local expansions.
 The first alternative is the use of local average subdivision (LAS) \cite{fenton_simulation_1990,nuttall_parallel_2011}.
 This method uses a set of increasingly local averages to maximise local information, but suffers more strongly from the curse of dimensionality as its dimension is inherently tied to the resolution of the FE grid.
 The second alternative approach is a wavelet-based expansion \cite{bachmayr_representations_2016}, which aims to compromise between the two extremes.

+To compare the these three approaches in a Bayesian setting, we will make use of the Markov chain Monte Carlo (MCMC) methodology.
+Here, we construct the posterior distribution from a Markov chain of samples that are proposed according to some proposal distribution $q$, and subsequently accepted or rejected, based on their relative posterior scores.
+These samples can then be used to construct Monte Carlo (MC) estimates for relevant quantities of interest.

+The random field approach to modelling $E$ typically results in very high-dimensional parameter representations.
+We additionally consider cases where the forward model is discretised on a high-resolution grid.
+These two aspects combined result in a challenging MCMC problem.
+We will use the multilevel MCMC algorithm \cite{dodwell_hierarchical_2015,vanmechelen_multilevel_2025} with preconditioned Crank-Nicolson (pCN) proposals \cite{cotter_mcmc_2013}, which is especially suited for this high-dimensional, high-resolution case.
+This is but one strategy, and many alternatives exist such as delayed acceptance MCMC \cite{christen_markov_2005, lykkegaard_multilevel_2020}, sequential MC \cite{hoang_analysis_2020,latz_multilevel_2018}, transitional MCMC \cite{angelikopoulos_x-tmcmc_2015,ching_transitional_2007}, or dimension-independent likelihood-informed MCMC \cite{cui_multilevel_2024,cui_likelihood-informed_2014}.

-The goal of this paper is to provide a comparison between the three approaches in a specific Bayesian inversion model problem.
-We consider a situation where the forward model consists of solving the linear elasticity equations in the plane stress case on a rectangular domain.
-This model is solved on a finite element (FE) grid with varying resolutions in the multilevel hierarchy.
-The inferred parameter is the spatial variation of the Young's modulus $E$, conditional on observations of a static displacement $u$ under a given load.
+The goal of this paper is to provide a computational comparison between the three approaches in a specific Bayesian inversion setting.
+We focus on a problem that arises in high-resolution FE simulations with uncertain material fields, as commonly encountered in computational mechanics.
+The forward model consists of solving the linear elasticity equations in the plane stress case on a rectangular domain.
+The model is discretised on finite element (FE) grids with varying resolutions in the multilevel hierarchy.
+The inferred parameter is the spatial variation of the Young's modulus $E$, conditioned on observations of a static displacement field $u$ under a prescribed load.

 The article is structured as follows.
 In Section \ref{ch:model} the linear elasticity model is explained.
 Section \ref{ch:representations} shows methods of constructing the Young's modulus field for all three approaches.
 Section \ref{ch:mcmc} explains the MCMC approach, starting from a Metropolis-Hastings implementation and then the multilevel MCMC method.
 In Section \ref{ch:numerics}, a comparison of MCMC results is performed for the three representations in a numerical setup in a high-resolution, high-dimensional setting including high-resolution data.
 Finally, Section \ref{ch:conclusion} contains the main conclusions of this study.